 Design, Modeling, UML

-codeBeamer’s Enterprise Architect integration allows you to import your UML diagrams into codeBeamer conveniently.
-Thus, using UML models to guide your entire development process is greatly facilitated.
-Links between your work items can be easily established, ensuring complete end-to-end traceability from requirements and UML system architecture models through to testing and the release of the final product.
-You can simply import your data (UML models) to any codeBeamer tracker using your username and password to set up the connection between EA and your ALM platform.
+codeBeamer ALM’s connector for Enterprise Architect allows you to import UML diagrams into your Application Lifecycle Management platform conveniently.
+Thus, using UML models to guide your entire development lifecycle is greatly facilitated.
+Links between your work items can be easily established, ensuring complete end-to-end traceability from requirements and UML system architecture models all the way through to the testing and release of the final product.
+You can simply import your data (UML models) to any codeBeamer ALM tracker using your username and password to set up the connection between EA and codeBeamer.

 For more information on how to use the codeBeamer connector for Enterprise Architect, please visit the plugin’s wiki page.

-codeBeamer’s JIRA® integration lets you seamlessly import data from your JIRA® projects to codeBeamer, thus providing data consistency and traceability throughout the lifecycle.
+codeBeamer’s bidirectional JIRA® integration lets you seamlessly import data from your JIRA® projects to codeBeamer ALM or vica versa, thus providing data consistency and traceability throughout the lifecycle.
 An automatic sync rate can be set, letting codeBeamer fetch data from JIRA® as often as every 2 minutes.
 Using codeBeamer’s JIRA® integration, complete traceability can be maintained even across tools, and communication gaps can be avoided between teams and departments.

 Data (issues) from the Bugzilla database may be pulled from the Bugzilla bug tracking system, and imported to codeBeamer manually.

 codeBeamer’s Mantis integration lets you pull data from this basic bug tracking system, and import it to codeBeamer manually.